siachar/siachar/README.md

 # Charlie
 ## 👋 Hi there

- - Here is Charlie in SIA
+ - Here is Charlie in szLab

 ## 🤔 What I'm doing